mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

           Enemy minions that damage this are destroyed.

 name:     Thunderclap<br>
-text:     When your General destroys a minion, summon a copy of it nearby.
+text:     Whenever your General destroys a minion, summon a copy of it nearby.

 name:     Time Maelstrom<br>
 text:     Reactivate your General.